-- The configuration of the integrated PROFINET IO controller of the VIPA CPU as an I-Device is made via a virtual PROFINET devices, which is to be installed by means of a GSDML from VIPA in the hardware catalog. - The communication takes place via input/output areas, which are defined in the I-Device. - The size of the areas for input and output data is max.
-768byte. - The I-Device is made available to a deterministic PROFINET IO system via a PROFINET IO interface and thus supports the real-time communication Real-Time. - The I-Device functionality meets the requirements of the RT class I (A) and corresponds to the PROFINET specification version V2.3. - The configuration of a VIPA PROFINET CPU as an IO controller and at the same time as an I-Device is possible.
+- The configuration of the integrated PROFINET IO controller of the CPU as an I-Device is made via a virtual PROFINET devices, which is to be installed by means of a product specific GSDML in the hardware catalog. - The communication takes place via input/output areas, which are defined in the I-Device. - The size of the areas for I-Device input and output data is max.
+768byte. - The I-Device is made available to a deterministic PROFINET IO system via a PROFINET IO interface and thus supports the real-time communication Real-Time. - The I-Device functionality meets the requirements of the RT class I (A) and corresponds to the PROFINET specification version V2.3. - The configuration of a PROFINET CPU as an IO controller and at the same time as an I-Device is possible.
 The influence of the I-Device configuration on the system limits or performance of the PROFINET controller is equated with that of a device.
-This means that when the IO controller and I-Device are used at the same time on the PROFINET controller, the I-Device is to be regarded as an additional device for determining the system limits. - In order for the higher-level IO controller to communicate with the VIPA I-Device, the following must be observed: - I-Device and higher-level IO controllers must be configured in different networks.
-Their IP addresses must be in the same IP circuit. - The device name of the PROFINET controller of the I-Device must match the device name of the I-Device at the higher-level IO controller.
+This means that when the IO controller and I-Device are used at the same time on the PROFINET controller, the I-Device is to be regarded as an additional device for determining the system limits. - In order for the higher-level IO controller to communicate with the I-Device, the following must be observed: - The device name of the PROFINET controller of the I-Device must match the device name of the I-Device at the higher-level IO controller. - When using the Siemens SIMATIC manager respectively the TIA Portal you have to configure I-Device and IO-Controller in different logical networks to avoid name conflicts.